 7 – Write the narration.
 Structure a beginning, middle, and end.
 Slot in your bytes and write the narration.
 Make sure transitions between sound bytes are smooth and logical.

 Struggling starting to write?
 Use these questions to kickstart

-- After all your research & reporting what is the lede & nutgraph? — the dominant point you want to communicate?
-What’s your story about and why is it important?
+- After all your research & reporting what is the most interesting and important point, you want to communicate?
+(What made you sit up)

 - What is necessary for understanding this story?
 (Give me context)

 - Still stuck?
 Call a friend, your mum — and tell them about your story — go from there.
 If you can clearly and concisely tell the story to a friend that’s a good starting point.

 - Be visual.
 Give your listeners a chance to imagine the people, places and things in your story.
 Describe scenes and people; include interesting sounds.